Hemophilia - Medical Condition

 Replacement therapy may be given as prophylaxis , which means giving it on a regular basis to prevent bleeding, or on demand, only when an episode of bleeding occurs.

 Problems that can come with factor replacement therapy include:

 Very rarely, the body may form antibodies that attack the clotting factor replacement and prevent treatment from working.
 These antibodies are also called inhibitors.
-In hemophilia A, antibodies may develop in about 20% of people.
+In hemophilia A, antibodies may develop in about a third of people with the condition.
 In hemophilia B, antibodies may develop in about 1% of people.
 They are more common in people with severe hemophilia.
-Doctors may use a higher dose of factor replacement therapy in this case.
+In these cases, other types of treatments might be used instead.

 Other treatments for hemophilia include:

 - desmopressin (DDAVP): Desmopressin is a man-made hormone used to treat mild bleeds in those with hemophilia A. It causes the body to release more factor VIII and von Willebrand factor.
 Von Willebrand factor helps keep factor VIII in the bloodstream longer.
 It can be given as an injection or as a nasal spray.
 It is given only in certain situations, because its effects may wear off if it is given too often.

 - tranexamic acid: Tranexamic acid belongs to a class of medications called antifibrinolytics which stop blood clots from breaking down.
 It may be used with factor replacement therapy as a pill or infused into a vein.
 It is usually used before dental work or to treat bleeding from the mouth.

 - gene therapy: Researchers are trying to find ways to correct the abnormal genes that cause hemophilia.
 Gene therapy is not commonly used yet, as more research is needed.

 - emicizumab: emicizumab is a medication used to treat hemophilia A. It allows blood to clot without factor VIII by binding to factors IX and X.